 Field Practicum Monograph (FPM) Option for MPhil Social Work scholars (24 credits)

 Since the field is critical and central to social work, one option which is offered within School of Social Work is that of a field practicum monograph as an alternative to a traditional dissertation.
 The ethos is that field education is an integral component of social work education, geared towards preparing graduates for advanced and professional practice.
 The core argument for FPMs is to encourage experiential knowledge building in social work.

 The practicum at the MPhil level would be undertaken by the scholar with an organisation/agency or independently with individuals/communities/groups.
-The intervention package or module of the FPM would have to be planned, under supervision of the guide, and needs to be cleared by the Institutional Review Board for ethical standards, as it involves working with human subjects.
 The final idea is to develop a monograph, which is a kind of emplotting i.e. presenting the story pre and post intervention, in a manner legitimate to aid knowledge building.
 The FPM is a process whereby the scholar works under the supervision of a guide who is generally a combination of intervention specialist, subject expert and research expert.
 The scholar and guide, through the FPM, should collectively address notions of communities and publics for whom they link research and practice.

 Criteria for permitting scholars to undertake the practicum option

 Scholars fulfilling the following criteria would be permitted to undertake the practicum option.